 Baking in grams

 I share my recipes in grams and by weight since baking by weight is the most accurate way to bake.
-Digital Scales are very affordable and very affordable.
+Digital Scales are very affordable and easy to use.
 You can purchase them on Amazon for less than a set of measuring cups.
-Measuring cups are very inaccurate and can cause significant errors when it comes to gluten-free baking or baking in general.
+For small amounts under 10 grams, I like to use this Precision Pocket Scale.
+Measuring cups are very inaccurate which can cause significant errors when it comes to gluten-free baking or baking in general.
 Especially since I bake with gluten-free flours which weigh differently than “regular” flours.
 I do provide some ingredients like spices and leavening agents in measuring spoons.
 To learn more about Baking with a digital scale, make sure to check out my post about Baking by weight.

 Note about Ovens and Oven Temperatures